salbalkus/CausalTables.jl/docs/src/man/formatting.md

 ## Tables with Network-Dependent Units

 The previous example assumes that each unit (row in the Table, in this case `df`), is "causally independent" of every other unit -- that is, the treatment of one unit does not affect the response of any other unit.
-In some cases, however, we might work with data in which units may *not* be causally independent, but rather, in which one unit's variables could dependent on some summary function of its neighbors.
+This is a component of the "stable unit treatment value assumption" (SUTVA) often used in causal inference.
+In some cases, however, we might work with data in which units may *not* be causally independent, but rather, in which one unit's variables could dependent on some summary function of its neighbors (in which case, SUTVA is violated).

 Each `CausalTable` has an "arrays" argument, a `NamedTuple` that can store adjacency matrices and other miscellaneous parameters that denote the causal relationships between variables.
 The code below provides an example of how such a `CausalTable` might be constructed using the Karate Club dataset.
-Treatment is defined as the number of friends a club member has, denoted by the summary function parameter `summaries = (friends = Friends(:F),)`.
+In this example, treatment is defined as the number of friends a club member has, denoted by the summary function parameter `summaries = (friends = Friends(:F),)`.
 Hence, this answers the causal question "how would changing a subject's number of friends (`friends`) affect which club they are likely to join (`labels_clubs`)?"

 We store the network relationships between units as an adjacency matrix `F` by assigning it to the `arrays` parameters.
 This allows the `Friends(:F)` summary function to access it when calling `summarize(ctbl)`.
 More detail on the types of `NetworkSummary` that can be used in a dependent-data `CausalTable` can be found in [Network Summaries](network-summaries.md)